• Skip to content

 If your child has sinusitis for a long time or keeps getting it, they should also see the GP.

-If your child suffers from regular sinusitis, your GP might send them for an X-ray or a CT scan of their face to see how severe the sinusitis is and whether there are any problems with the structure of the sinuses.
+If your child suffers from regular or severe sinusitis, your GP might send your child for a CT scan to see whether there are any problems with the structure of their sinuses.

 Paracetamol or ibuprofen in recommended doses can help ease sinusitis pain.